giamazonas/theater_friends_frontend/README.md

 ___________________
 <br>

+- search bar on main page
+- light and dark mode
 - MAILCHECK API (only real emails can log in)
 - "attending" checkbox functionality
 - "save to my profile" checkbox & functionality